-169. If a licence were issued, Nuseed would be required to submit a contingency plan to the Regulator before planting the GMOs.
+173. Nuseed is required to submit a contingency plan to the Regulator before planting the GMOs.
 This plan would detail measures to be undertaken in the event of any unintended presence of the GM canola and Indian mustard outside permitted areas.

-170. Before planting the GMOs, Nuseed would also be required to provide the Regulator with a method to reliably and uniquely detect the GMOs or the presence of the genetic modifications in a recipient organism.
+174. Before planting the GMOs, Nuseed must provide the Regulator with a method to reliably and uniquely detect the GMOs or the presence of the genetic modifications in a recipient organism.